-Jessica Alpern Brown is a visual artist that comes from a diverse background driven by curiosity.
-She starting her career as a photographer in the United States Navy stationed in Japan.
+Jessica Alpern Brown is a multidisciplinary artist that comes from a diverse background driven by curiosity.
+She started her career as a photographer in the United States Navy stationed in Japan.
 After graduating from the New England School of Photography Jessica accepted a position as a forensic photographer for the state of Texas.

 Wishing to explore opportunities outside of government institutions, she joined the crew of a sailboat and worked as a travel photographer, navigator and handyman before returning to the U.S. to focus on her art practice.
 While Jessica is primarily a paper cutter, she works with a variety of materials from resin and acrylic to found objects and organic matter.
 She believes that the best art comes from the moments when thoughtfulness and skillful making intersect.